Sankalp-swami/Excel-VBA-Productivity-Toolkit/README.md

 - Run the macro.
 - The script will create a new sheet named `Detailed References` with a detailed list of tab names and cell addresses referencing the target tab.

+File Name: AnalyzeWorkbookReferences.bas
+Description: This VBA script provides a comprehensive analysis of tab references in an Excel workbook.
+It identifies:

+Tabs Referencing Each Tab: Lists all tabs that reference the current tab in their formulas.
+Tabs Referenced by Each Tab: Lists all tabs referenced within the current tab's formulas.
+The output is summarized in a new worksheet, Workbook References Summary, with columns for the tab name, referencing tabs, and referenced tabs.
+Handles complex formulas with multiple tab references, self-references, and ensures compatibility with large workbooks.
 ---

 ## 🔧 How to Use These Scripts